-The ESRC provides the DTP with a notional allowance of £750 per annum per student for each year of the award holders Doctoral studies.
+The ESRC provides the DTP with a notional allowance per student to support their Doctoral studies.
 These monies are not to be considered a personal allowance, but are pooled to allow for greater flexibility in meeting the needs of the student cohort as a whole.

 Students are asked to submit applications based upon their specific research needs and requirements, presenting a clear and concise justification for the activity or spending planned.
 Costings should be provided in pounds sterling (£), with clearly itemised expenditure.
-The applications are reviewed by at least two members of the NINE DTP Management Board, who allocate monies based upon the training need and the robustness of the application.
+Applications in excess of £500 are reviewed by at least two members of the NINE DTP Management Board, who allocate monies based upon the training need and the robustness of the application.

 When should applications be submitted?